 Choosing a Safety Harness

-With hundreds of different fall protection harnesses on the market it may seem a bit overwhelming to try and find the right one for you.
+With hundreds of different fall protection safety harnesses on the market it may seem a bit overwhelming to try and find the right one for you.
 Not everyone will need to carry 50 lbs. of tools on a rooftop and not everyone will need their harness to be able to withstand extreme heat, so let's breakdown the various kind of safety harnesses and try to narrow down which one may work best for you.

 Size and Weight